-Organizations embarking on a Product Lifecycle Management (PLM) transformation, expect to achieve a step-change in business results.
-Providing access to clean data, streamlining product development processes or improving efficiency.
-Organizations set bold expectations to their PLM initiatives – yet after large investments and efforts, they often fail to leverage the promised benefits of PLM.
+Organizations embarking on a Product Lifecycle Management (PLM) transformation should expect to achieve a step-change in business results.
+With this initiative businesses can provide access to clean data, streamline product development processes and improve efficiency.
+Organizations set bold expectations for their PLM implementation plans—yet after large investments and efforts, they often fail to leverage the promised benefits of PLM.

 With broad, cross-functional activities spanning processes, systems and culture, PLM transformations are hard to get right.
 McKinsey & Company’s The Inconvenient Truth About Change Management, states that roughly 70% of all change programs fail.
 And PLM is no exception.